iTrooz/Linux-rc/README.md

 - Generate initramfs: `sudo mkinitcpio -k <version> -g /boot/initramfs-linuxRC.img` where <version> is the version you just uncompressed in `/lib/modules`, e.g. `6.10.0-rc4`
 - Regen grub config: `sudo grub-mkconfig -o /boot/grub/grub.cfg`
 - Next time you reboot, choose the "LinuxRC" entry.
 It will probably be in the "advanced options" grub submenu

+# Installation for other distros
+TODO, see https://github.com/iTrooz/Linux-rc/issues/3.
+The kernel provided should work, but for now you will need to figure out how to boot it.